Sarabor/Grafana/README.md

 ```
 Insert a name for the token in \<Tokenname\>.
 You will get a token.
 Save it somewhere, because you will not be able to access it again.

+For easy access to your token set a user variable.
+I called mine AUTH.

 ### Deploying a dashboard

 To deploy a dashboard with the Grafana API execute